Can you use pronouns in research papers

 Tips for using pronouns in the research paper

 Try using less personal pronouns because it shows the reader that the paper is not analyzed properly but is based only on one’s thoughts.
 Pay attention to the way you begin the paper because if you state “I think” this deprives your sentences the unbiased message.
 If you want to preserve a serious tone, try to avoid using “I,” “We,” “You”.
-(You can read article Can you use I or We in research paper)

 Be attentive when you use the pronoun “We.”
 It shouldn’t refer to us as the writer and the readers because that text should preserve the objective tone.
 Sometimes readers may get confused because of such addressing them.
 Therefore, this pronoun should refer only to the certain group of authors, scientists that you were working together or share similar ideas.
 The readers shouldn’t be involved in the research paper because they didn’t take part in formulating the hypothesis and conducting the research at all.
 You never know their opinion and what they might think about the topic of discussion.